 When your most recent email campaign receives spam complaints, or contains "spammy" content, Omnivore makes a note of it.
 "Spammy" content can be anything from the use of certain words, building messy code, or including too many images.

-MailChimp is serious about sending permission-based email.
+Mailchimp is serious about sending permission-based email.
 Cold calls and prospect messages without express permission is a red flag for us.
 We'll also want to know where and how your signup form is managed.
-If you're put under review, and we can't find a signup form on your website, we'll ask where you got your list.
+If you're put under review, and we can't find a signup form on your website, we'll ask where you got your audience.

 If we suspended your account, we'll contact you as soon as possible to let you know why, and to give you details on how to fix the situation.